bppwrite/bppwrite.github.io/content/submit-a-play/woodward-newman-drama/index.md

 ## Guidelines for Submissions

 BPP is now accepting submissions for the 2019-20 Woodward/Newman Drama Award.
-Submissions must be postmarked by March 1, 2019.
-The winner will be announced in May/June 2019.
+Submissions must be postmarked by December 1, 2019.
+The winner will be announced in May/June 2020.

 {{< submission-guidelines >}}